BEACON FALLS — Construction of a new Naugatuck Valley Regional Fire Training School has taken one more step forward.

 At the time, Department of Construction Services Assistant Director of Project Management Don Ouillette said the funding will be spent as needed, rather than any amount being assigned to a specific location.
-Ouillette could be reached for comment for this article.
+Ouillette could not be reached for comment for this article.

 Construction of the new school in Beacon Falls is expected to begin in the latter half of 2015, according to the news release.